sellmair/kompass/README.md

 ![Kompass](https://github.com/sellmair/kompass/blob/develop/assets/Kompass_724.png?raw=true)

-A powerful router concept for android, written in Kotlin
+A boilerplate free router concept for android, written in Kotlin

+#### Support
+I am happy to help you with any problem on gitter, as fast as I can!
+The goal is to investigate any reported issue within 2 days.
 [![Gitter](https://img.shields.io/gitter/room/nwjs/nw.js.svg)](https://gitter.im/kompass-android/)

 # Why you should use Kompass